ProgramCOVID-19 Federal Assistance e311

-There are multiple avenues for municipalities to receive funding for vaccination efforts, including: (i) FEMA Public Assistance (“PA”) funding; (ii) grants provided through the Centers for Disease Control and Prevention (“CDC”); and (iii) the Coronavirus State and Local Fiscal Recovery Fund (“CSLFRF”) which is provided through the American Rescue Plan Act of 2021 (“ARP”).
-These avenues address vaccine incentive programs and cover costs related to local vaccination efforts.
+Municipalities have multiple avenues to obtain funding for vaccination efforts, including: (i) FEMA Public Assistance (“PA”) funding; (ii) grants provided through the Centers for Disease Control and Prevention (“CDC”); and (iii) the Coronavirus State and Local Fiscal Recovery Fund (“CSLFRF”) which is provided through the American Rescue Plan Act of 2021 (“ARP”).
+These resources apply to vaccine incentive programs and cover costs related to local vaccination efforts.

 The CDC is actively funding state, local, and territorial public health organizations responding to the COVID-19 pandemic, including vaccination efforts.
 The CDC has received supplemental funds through the Coronavirus Preparedness and Response Supplemental Appropriations Act of 2020; the Coronavirus Aid, Relief and Economic Security Act of 2020; the Paycheck Protection Program and Health Care Enhancement Act; the Coronavirus Response and Relief Supplemental Appropriations Act of 2021; and most recently, the ARP.
 The CDC is awarding funding received through these congressional appropriations to jurisdictions nationwide.
 The ARP authorizes $130.2 billion in funds specifically allocated for local governments as a separate appropriation pursuant to CSLFRF.

-Municipalities should focus efforts on coordinating with their respective state public health agencies, which predominantly serve as the pass-through entity for CDC funding.
-Working closely with the pertinent state public health agency will help to prevent depletion of the more flexible CSLFRF funding and will allow tapping into the direct state and federal funding for specific vaccination purposes.
+Municipalities may focus their efforts on coordinating with their respective state public health agencies, which predominantly serve as the pass-through entity for CDC funding.
+Working closely with the pertinent state public health agency may help to prevent depletion of the more flexible CSLFRF funding and will allow tapping into the direct state and federal funding for specific vaccination purposes.

 - distribution and administration of vaccines;